-Rock climbing has a reputation of being this crazy and dangerous sport that draws adren aline junkies and masochists like moths to a flame.
-But, do you know how to strength training for rock climbing? [if you are having pain while rock climbing or have an injury, read our complete guide here].
+Rock climbing has a reputation of being this crazy and dangerous sport that draws adrenaline junkies and masochists like moths to a flame.
+But, do you know how to strength train for rock climbing? [if you are having pain while rock climbing or have an injury, read our complete guide here].

-Did you know that the first guy to climb half-dome in Yosemite used pine sap for friction on his bare feet and wooden sticks drilled into the wall to hold himself up?
+Did you know that the first guy to climb half-dome in Yosemite used sap on his bare feet for friction and wooden sticks drilled into the wall to hold himself up?
 Think about that next time you find yourself at the top of a route wondering if your anchor that’s made of two 25kn stainless steel bolts will hold.

 The time of standardized and rigorously tested climbing gear is upon us.
 This has opened the sport up to an increasingly immense number of serious athletes that want a great workout without the danger of sketchy gear.
 As a result, more athletes are pushing the boundaries of what climbers previously thought was impossible.

 To make your life easier as a climber, whether you’re new to the sport or are a seasoned athlete, I have compiled my favorite training tips formed through years of experience both competing, researching, and coaching the sport.

 This seems counterintuitive and crazy.
 Why on earth would you practice climbing up a wall by climbing down it?
 Isn’t downclimbing reserved for scared newbies and people who don’t trust their spouse to belay them? (talk about trust issues!).
 No and no.